 The modified cash basis of accounting differs from generally accepted accounting principles primarily because the Center has not recognized support and contribution pledge receivables and their related effects on the change in net assets.
-In addition, the Center has recognized unrealized gains (losses) on investments in its modified cash basis financial statements.
+In addition, the Center has not recognized accounts payable and accrued expenses.